programadory/journey-code/README.md

 + Texteditor.h implemented to handle with journeys edition. see programadory/text-editor.git [DONE]
 + Create the path for pages and put all pages there, When a user intend to create a new page but it's the same day compare the currente data with the last item on vector.
 [DONE]
 + Create features like, Edit journal, Delete etc...
+[DONE]

 # BUGS REPORTED